Viam CLI

 If the two namespaces do not match, the command will return an error.

-See Upload a custom module and Update an existing module for a detailed walkthrough of the viam module
+See Upload a module and Update an existing module for a detailed walkthrough of the viam module

 commands.